dmidlo/weblog/Content/FlashcardPrep/Java/JavaFlashcardNotes.md

 ## In Java, what is a Native Method?

-a native method is a method or class whose implmentation is written in another programming language such as C, C++, etc.
+a native method is a method or class who's implmentation is written in another programming language such as C, C++, etc.

 ## What area of memory is allocated by the JVM that is reserved for all the native methods used in the application?